hydroper-jet/lang/spec/1.0/source/src/overview/conditional-configuration.md

 }
 ```

-The JetWorkPM package manifest allows specifying sources with conditional configuration by using the top-level `configuration` option.
+The JetPM package manifest allows specifying sources with conditional configuration by using the top-level `configuration` option.